 1 2 3 4

-Country Domestic trust law Special laws governing the formation of trusts with non- resident settlors or beneficiaries Residents can administer foreign law trust (to be completed only by countries without domestic trust law)
+Country Domestic trust law Special laws governing the formation of trusts with non-resident settlors or beneficiaries Residents can administer foreign law trust (to be completed only by countries without domestic trust law)

 Andorra No N/A No

 Anguilla Yes No N/A

 Antigua and Barbuda Yes No information.
 N/A

 Aruba No N/A No

 Argentina Yes No N/a

 Australia Yes No N/A

 Austria No N/A Yes

 The Bahamas Yes No N/A

 Bahrain Yes No N/A

 Barbados Yes Yes N/A

 Belgium No (however, special provisions recognise and regulate certain aspects of trusts) N/A Yes

 Belize Yes No N/A

 Bermuda Yes No N/A

 British Virgin Islands Yes No N/A

 Brunei Yes Yes N/A

 Canada Yes No N/A

 Cayman Islands Yes No N/A

+Chile No N/A No

 China Yes No N/A

 Cook Islands Yes Yes N/A

 Costa Rica Yes No N/A

 Cyprus Yes Yes N/A

 Czech Republic No N/A Yes

-Denmark No N/A Yes
+enmark No N/A Yes

 Dominica Yes Yes N/A

 Finland No N/A Yes

-France No N/A No
+France Yes No (however, trustees that are not resident in France must be resident in a member state of the European Union or in a country with which France has a treaty that provides for mutual administrative assistance.)
+N/A

 Germany No N/A Yes

 Gibraltar Yes No N/A

 Greece No N/A Yes

-Grenada Yes Yes N/A

-Guatemala Yes No N/A

-Guernsey Yes No N/A